aa29zzjj/Project-2-Client-Server/README.md

 :checkered_flag:**Take a screenshot of your server console.
 It will show each visitor's ID, the operation requested, and the value of the variable being returned.
 On your single pdf, label this screenshot as "Project2Task3ServerConsole".**

-## Task 4 Use the IntelliJ Project Name "Project2Task4"
+## Task 4 maintains server state using TCP.
+Name the IntelliJ project "Project2Task4".
 0. This is almost the same task as Task 3.
 The only difference is you will use TCP rather than UDP.
-Make the necessary modifications to EchoServerTCP.java and EchoClientTCP.java so that they behave the same way as does your solution to Task 3.
+Make the necessary modifications to EchoServerTCP.java and EchoClientTCP.java (from Coulouris) so that they behave the same way as does your solution to Task 3.
 Rename these files "RemoteVariableClientTCP.java" and "RemoteVariableServerTCP.java".

 1. As in Task 3, be sure to use a **proxy design** to encapsulate the communication code.
 This requires a re-organization of the code but it is important to separate concerns.